 Equity Awards.
 Equity awards during fiscal 2016 consisted of restricted stock unit ("RSU") and performance stock unit ("PSU") awards.
 Each such stock award represents a contractual right to receive one share of our common stock.
 RSU awards granted to the NEOs in fiscal 2016 vest over a four-year term, with one-sixteenth of the grant amount vesting quarterly.
 Mr. Locoh-Donou received an additional RSU grant on November 1, 2015 in connection with his promotion to Chief Operating Officer.
 Such award vests over a three-year term, with one-third of the grant amount vesting on December 20, 2017, 2018, and 2019.
 PSU awards granted to the NEOs in fiscal 2016 were structured such that (i) two-thirds of the total PSU shares granted were subject to the achievement of a fiscal 2016 aggregate adjusted gross margin target and (ii) one-third of the total PSU shares granted were subject to the achievement of a fiscal 2016 aggregate sales orders target, each as more fully described in "Compensation Discussion and Analysis" above.
-With respect to the PSUs allocated to the sales orders target, the number of shares capable of being earned was subject to a minimum performance threshold of 90% of target, which would result in 50% of the shares underlying that portion of the award being earned.
-And a maximum performance cap of 110% of target, which would result in 150% of the shares capable of being earned.
-With respect to the PSUs allocated to the adjusted gross margin target, the number of shares capable of being earned.
-With respect to the PSUs allocated to the adjusted gross margin target, and a maximum performance cap of 47.9% adjusted gross margin, which would result in 25% of the shares underlying that portion of the award being earned.
+With respect to the PSUs allocated to the sales orders target, the number of shares capable of being earned was subject to a minimum performance threshold of 90% of target, which would result in 50% of the shares underlying that portion of the award being earned, and a maximum performance cap of 110% of target, which would result in 150% of the shares underlying that portion of the award being earned.
+With respect to the PSUs allocated to the adjusted gross margin target, the number of shares capable of being earned was subject to a minimum performance threshold of 42.9% adjusted gross margin, which would result in 25% of the shares underlying that portion of the award being earned, and a maximum performance cap of 47.9% adjusted gross margin, which would result in 200% of the shares underlying that portion of the award being earned.
 Any shares earned during the fiscal 2016 performance period were subject to further vesting requirements, with the shares to be delivered upon vesting in equal installments in December 2016, 2017 and 2018, subject to the NEO's continued service with Ciena.